j4321/FeedAgregator/README.rst

      - PyGTK http://www.pygtk.org/downloads.html
      - PyQt5, PyQt4 or PySide

-    If you are using a Tcl/Tk version < 8.6, you will also need PIL.

     For instance, in Ubuntu/Debian you will need to install the following packages: python3-tk, tk-tktray, libnotify-bin and the notification server of your choice, tk-html3, python3-bs4, python3-babel, python3-feedparser, python3-dateutil,